Table Of Content

 03. Pre treatment checklist

-- Skin conditions: Eczema, psoriasis, active infections and open wounds need clearance before treatment.
+- Skin conditions: Eczema, psoriasis, active infections and open wounds should be settled before treatment starts.

-- Keloid tendency: Discuss risks with a qualified practitioner.
+- Keloid tendency: Discuss the added scarring risk with a qualified practitioner before booking.

 Is IPL as effective as laser